davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v006 plots PACF for dewpoint for each city
 * OpenMeteoEDA_202306_v006 runs ARIMA(0, 0, 0) for dewpoint by city
 * OpenMeteoEDA_202306_v006 runs ARIMA(1, 0, 0) for dewpoint by city
+* OpenMeteoEDA_202306_v006 corrects date sorting for ARIMA(1, 0, 0) for dewpoint by city